wolegis/mkinitcpio-systemd-extras/README.md

 * Systemd is started already in this initramfs environment and any initialization is performed by means of systemd units.

 This repository provides so-called install hooks that can be used in `mkinitcpio`'s configuration file `mkinitcpio.conf`.
+They complement the set of install hooks for a systemd based boot process provided by other packages like e.g. *systemd*, *mkinitcpio*, *cryptsetup*, *lvm2*, ...

 *mkinitcpio-systemd-extras* is supposed to eventually become an alternative to [mkinitcpio-systemd-tool](https://github.com/random-archer/mkinitcpio-systemd-tool).